Political elites and political parties in Eastern Partnership countries

 Dr. Cristina Gherasimov was a research fellow at the Robert Bosch Center for Central and Eastern Europe, Russia, and Central Asia from December 2018 to December 2020.

-Previously, she worked at Transparency International Defence and Security as Manager of the Government Defence Anti-Corruption Index (GI).
-In 2017, Cristina was a Research Fellow at Chatham House with the Russia and Eurasia Programme, where she examined political parties and elite renewal in Georgia, Moldova, and Ukraine.
-Earlier, from 2013 to 2016, Cristina was a lecturer in International Relations and European Politics at Rutgers University.
+Prior to that, she worked at Transparency International – Defence & Security as manager of the Government Defence Anti-Corruption Index (GI).
+In 2017, Gherasimov was a research fellow at Chatham House with its Russia and Eurasia Program, where she examined political parties and elite renewal in Georgia, Moldova, and Ukraine.
+From 2013 to 2016, she was a lecturer in international relations and European politics at Rutgers University in New Jersey.
 She also worked as a research associate at the Education and Employment Research Center (EERC), where she conducted monitoring and evaluation of trade adjustment federal assistance projects in the United States.

-Cristina holds a PhD in political science from Rutgers University in New Jersey.
+Gherasimov holds a PhD in political science from Rutgers University.
 She also studied and conducted research at the European Institute for Advanced International Studies in Nice, University of Wroclaw, Mannheim University, and ETH Zurich.